eukaryote/SublimeFiletypeConf/README.md

 Status
 ======

-This plugin isn't yet stable, and is primarily for my own personal use, but it's public in case it's of use to anybody else.
-If anybody else actually ends up using it, then I might look into polishing it up and getting it into [Package Control](https://sublime.wbond.net/) once things stabilize a bit more.
-Let me know if you'd be interested.
+This plugin is primarily for my own personal use, but it's public in case it's of use to anybody else.
+If anybody else actually ends up using it, then I might look into polishing it up and getting it into [Package Control](https://sublime.wbond.net/).
+Let me know if you'd be interested in using it.

 To try out the plugin, clone this repository and create a symlink for the repo into the ```Packages``` directory.
 On Linux, this means